James Franco disputes sexual misconduct allegations

 Franco's attorney, Michael Plonsker, disputed the women's allegations to The Times.

-CNN has not confirmed the women's accounts and has contacted representatives for Franco for additional comment.
+CNN has not confirmed the women's accounts.

+When contacted by CNN, a spokesperson for Franco pointed to the actor's comments on the late-night shows and provided statements from supporters.

+"As an owner of Rabbit Bandini Productions, the company that ran Studio 4 - the school was always run professionally," Vince Jolivette said in a provided statement.
+"Our instructors were excellent, student feedback was positive and this recent tweet from a former student is very inconsistent with the mission of the school and we are investigating this matter."

 In 2014, Franco made headlines for texting with a 17-year-old girl he had met and then flirted with on social media.